 Humidity levels inside the greenhouse should also be carefully managed.
 High humidity can create an environment where mold and mildew thrive.
 A simple way to regulate this is having a greenhouse/outdoor-use fan running around the clock in your greenhouse garden.
 This will allow for increased airflow causing moisture to circulate either out your vents or to your plants to help in their growth.
 Ventilation and spacing plants appropriately improve air circulation and reduces the risk of fungal issues.

 The soil and nutrients you provide also play a key role in winter plant care.
-Using nutrient-rick, well-draining soil sets your plants up for success.
+Using nutrient-rich, well-draining soil sets your plants up for success.
 While plants grow more slowly in winter, they still require consistent supply of nutrients, albeit in smaller quantities.
 Over-fertilizing can stress plants, so use fertilizer sparingly and according to the needs of each crop.

 Pests, although less prevalent in winter, can still pose a threat to your greenhouse garden.
 Regularly inspect your plants for signs of common greenhouse pests like aphids or whiteflies.
 Organic methods, such as neem oil or insecticidal soaps, can help manage these pests without harming your plants.